 Gregg Road has outstanding rural and farm vistas and historic value.
-This plan reclassifies this road exceptional rustic.
+This plan extends the western extent of the road from Riggs Road to Zion Road as a rustic road and reclassifies the road exceptional rustic from Riggs Road to Georgia Avenue (MD 97).